Bob Powell: Sheena and superheroes

 Eisner in 2005 recalled his studio as "a friendly shop, and I guess I was the same age as the youngest guys there.
 We all got along.
 The only ones who ever got into a hassle were George Tuska and Bob Powell.
 Powell was kind of a wiseguy and made remarks about other people in the shop.
 One day, George had enough of it, got up, and punched out Bob Powell".
 Eisner on another occasion said his partnership with Everett M. "Busy" Arnold created tensions when Arnold wanted to hire Powell separately:

 Artist Nick Cardy, a colleague at the Eisner studio, said Powell "came in later when I was doing [the 'Spirit Section' feature] 'Lady Luck'.
 He was sitting behind me.
 He would help a kid around the block — tell a newcomer to take it easy and that sort of thing".

 Powell became particularly known for his "good girl art" in Magazine Enterprises' Cave Girl, and in Fiction House's Jungle Comics, where he worked on early Sheena stories and later on the zebra-bikini'd jungle adventuress Camilla.

 In the realm of superhero comics, Powell co-created the patriotic character personifying the Spirit of '76, in Harvey's Pocket Comics #1 (Aug.
 1941).
 It would become a long-running feature in Harvey's Green Hornet Comics.
 Powell also penciled a Golden Age Captain America story, "The Sorcerer's Sinister Secret", in Timely's All Winners Comics #4 (Spring 1942), and pencilled a chapter of the historic All Winners Comics #19 (Fall 1946).
-He drew the backup feature "Mr. Mystic" in Eisner's "The Spirit Section", a 16-page comic-book insert for Sunday newspapers, from the feature's inception in 1940 until Powell entered the U.S. Air Force for his World War II military service in 1943, the same year he officially changed his name to S. Robert Powell.
+He drew the backup feature "Mr. Mystic" in Eisner's "The Spirit Section", a 16-page comic-book insert for Sunday newspapers, from the feature's inception in 1940 until Powell entered the U.S. Army Air Forces for his World War II military service in 1943, the same year he officially changed his name to S. Robert Powell.